Solaris

 Story & Plot Summary: Solaris

-Quick Plot Summary: Released in 1972, Solaris is a Drama, Science Fiction, Mystery film directed by Andrei Tarkovsky.
+Quick Plot Summary: Released in 1972, Solaris is a Drama, Science Fiction, Mystery film directed by Andrei Tarkovsky, written by Andrei Tarkovsky.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving Natalya Bondarchuk.
+It provides a scannable look at the movie's central conflict involving Natalya Bondarchuk as Hari.

 Story Breakdown